 - Average write-stall to the data file is 37ms

 - Average write-stall to the log file is 18ms

 - Top wait types are PAGELATCH_EX (55% of all waits), PAGELATCH_SH (28% of all waits), and WRITELOG (14% of all waits)

-The first two waits are the Storage Engine waiting for the buffer pool to kick out dirty pages so that buffers can be used to hold newly created pages, and the third is the log manager waiting for log block flushes to disk to complete.
+The first two waits are an insert hotspot in the table, and the third is the log manager waiting for log block flushes to disk to complete.